 When you combine vintage and modern, you get a pedal like Seymour Duncan Vapor Trail.
 On one side, this pedal offers a classic vintage delay, while on the other, you may count on a lot of tweaking options and a high level of flexibility.

-Speaking of the flexibility, the highlight of this pedal is definitely the FX loop, so you can put your wet sound through other effects on the pedalboard.
-Furthermore, you can also use this loop to split the signal to two amps.
+Speaking of flexibility, the highlight of this pedal is the FX loop, so you can put your wet sound through other effects on the pedalboard.
+Furthermore, you can also use this loop to split the signal into two amps.
 That’s something you’ll hardly find on any other analog delay pedal.

 5. Ibanez Analog Delay Mini Pedal

 If you need a good delay pedal in a super-compact package, or you just want to keep things simple, this is the pedal for you.

 As a part of the company’s Mini series of pedals, this unit packs the classic analog circuit in a housing that is so compact it will fit even the smallest pedalboard.
 At the same time, you may count on a full-analog circuit and if you like the classic AD9 pedal, you will certainly like this one.

 The overall layout is extremely simple.
 You can see one big knob that allows you to dial delay time, which goes in a range from 20 to 600 milliseconds.
 Also, there are two small knobs – Repeat and Blend, which are also quite common controls of a delay pedal.

 Another thing I should mention is that this pedal features a true bypass, so your amp tone will remain intact when the pedal is not engaged.

 6. Supro Delay